dragonflydb/documentation/docs/command-reference/sorted-sets/zscan.md

 ## Introduction

 In Dragonfly, as well as in Redis and Valkey, the `ZSCAN` command is used to incrementally iterate over the members of a sorted set along with their scores.
-This is particularly useful when working with large sorted sets to avoid blocking operations, allowing you to fetch elements in small chunks.
+This is useful when working with large sorted sets to avoid blocking operations, allowing you to fetch elements in small chunks.

 The `ZSCAN` command provides a cursor-based interface to scan through a sorted set, ensuring that only a limited number of elements are returned with each call while redistributing work over multiple client requests.